KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities_Damage_Assessment.md

 ## Later Instructions

-If Net Control assigns Logistics or public works support to Pine and 6th, acknowledge if appropriate and wait for the Game Master before reporting barricades, perimeter control, or utility response.
+If Net Control assigns Logistics or public works support to Oak and 6th, acknowledge if appropriate and wait for the Game Master before reporting barricades, perimeter control, or utility response.

 ## Restrictions